-Habitat for Humanity uses the proceeds from the ReStore to support their mission of helping people have houses to live in.
+Habitat for Humanity uses the proceeds from the Habitat ReStores to support their mission of helping people have houses to live in.

-Truly, it is a mission that we can all get behind.
+Truly, Habitat for Humanity’s mission is one that we can all get behind.

 If you are on a tight budget, but still want to remodel your home, this store is for you!

 Where Does the Restore Get Their Stuff

 And, some of the things you find will need some tweaking to be updated to current style.
 But if you can hold a paintbrush, you can do it!

 You will probably not find trim to outfit your whole house.
 You may find a great piece for a project though.

 There will be a lot of old light fixtures, but they are just waiting to be spray painted and given new life.

 The cabinets have been pulled out of someone else’s kitchen during their own home remodeling.
 But you may be able to find just the right set to complete your whole kitchen if you’re lucky.